sanjaykmenon/ragdemo/README.md

 # Financial Documents RAG Demo

-A Next.js application that uses Retrieval-Augmented Generation (RAG) to answer questions about financial documents.
-Built with OpenAI's GPT-4 and embeddings, PostgreSQL for vector storage, and a modern UI.
+Next.js app for querying financial documents using RAG.
+Uses GPT-4 for chat, OpenAI embeddings for search, and PostgreSQL for vector storage.

-## Features
+## What it does

-- **AI Chat**: Ask questions about your financial documents using GPT-4
+- Chat interface for asking questions about financial docs
-- **Document Upload**: Upload financial documents (PDF, TXT, CSV, DOCX)
+- Document upload (PDF, TXT, CSV, DOCX)
-- **Vector Search**: Find relevant information using embeddings
-- **PostgreSQL Storage**: Store document embeddings in PostgreSQL
+- Vector similarity search with embeddings
-- **Modern UI**: Clean interface with animations
+- PostgreSQL storage with pgvector extension
-- **Streaming Responses**: Real-time AI response streaming
+- Streaming responses
-- **Free Hosting**: Deploy on Vercel with Neon PostgreSQL
+- Deploy on Vercel + Neon (both free tiers)

-## Quick Start
+## Setup

 ### 1. Clone and Install